 I came here on my first backpacking trip ever.
-As they say, you never forget your first love.
+They say that you never forget your first love.

 2012 was the year of a lot of firsts for me.
-I started organizing and leading my own backpacking trips (I never trusted myself to do that before) – did my first 5 night backpacking trip and organized 5 trips in one summer.
-Despite the headaches of organizing trip logistics, it was actually pretty damn fun.
-This trip that I led to Deso involved five friends with varying degrees of backpacking experience – including Rob, who did his first trip with us!
+I started organizing and leading my own backpacking trips (I never trusted myself to do that before), did my first five-night backpacking trip, and organized five camping trips in one summer.
+Despite the occasional headaches from organizing trip logistics, it was pretty damn fun.
+This Deso trip included five friends that had varying degrees of backpacking experience – including Rob, who did his first trip with us!

 DAY 1: The Hike In

-At 5 pm, Darrel and I met up at the Glen Alpine trailhead and went over our gear together.
-It was a bit much.
-He brought his scale and we weighed our packs.
+At 5 pm, Darrel and I met up at the Glen Alpine trailhead to review our gear and weigh our packs.
 My pack: 32 lbs.
 His pack: 43 lbs.
 He’s not exactly a light backpacker.

 DAY 2: Susie and Heather Lakes

 We decided to take it easy the next day since Darrel did the 4+ hour drive to Tahoe right after working a 10 hour day.
-So we blew up our floaties, filled up our dry-sacks with our leisure gear, and floated/hauled ass over to one of Susie Lake’s many islands, where we pretty much slept and ate and swam all day.
-He even had the solar panel charger for the ipod dock.
+So we blew up our floaties, loaded our dry-sacks with gear, and floated/hauled ass over to one of Susie Lake’s many islands, where we pretty much slept and ate and swam all day.
+He even had the solar panel charger for the iPod dock.
 There’s just nothing more refreshing than laying on a granite rock in the sun, listening to the wind, in one of the most beautiful places on earth!
-At least, in California 🙂
+At least in California 🙂

 Despite enjoying the serenity of the lake, I still like to be active each day and hella wanted to go hiking.
 So we make a VERY short trip (less than a mile one way) over to nearby Heather Lake.
 I got on my floatie and paddled over to a few of Heather Lake’s islands.
 One has a pretty tall, almost mini-mountain on it.
 I climbed up and started yelling to Darrel to get his attention.

-As I looked up and to the left, I saw the tips of the Crystal Range mountains in the distance that border Lake Aloha.
-Aloha was out of view from where I was standing, but even from that distance I could see a man walking along the top of the mountain range.
-I got up the nerve and said “HIIIII!!” as loud as I could in his direction.
-Even as far away as he was (he was probably 3 or 4 miles away), my loud voice echoed and bounced around the mountains and made him stop right in his tracks.
-I made a gigantic waving motion with my arm towards him – and he waved back at me!
+As I looked up and to the left, I could see the tips of the Crystal Range mountains in the distance that border Lake Aloha.
+Lake Aloha was out of view from where I was standing, but even from that distance I could see a man walking along the top of the mountain range.
+I got up the nerve to yell “HIIIIIIII!!” as loud as I could in his direction.
+Even as far away as he was (he was probably 3 or 4 miles away), my loud voice echoed and bounced acorss the mountains and stopped right in his tracks.
+I made a gigantic waving motion with my arm towards him – and he waved back at me.

 I love Desolation Wilderness.
-It’s like a gigantic playground out here.
+It’s like a gigantic playground.

-I forgot that there’s other people camping nearby.
-After saying hi to the mountain man, I looked down and saw two men standing on the edge of the lake by the brush/hidden Heather Lake camp area.
-For the next few minutes we had a bit of a long-distance conversation about how I got out on that mini island.
+Despite being the only people out on the lake that day, I had forgotten that there were other people camping nearby.
+After saying hi to the man on the mountain, I looked down and saw two men standing on the edge of the lake by the brush, next to the hidden Heather Lake camp area.
+For the next few minutes we had an across-the-lake conversation about how I got out on that mini island.
 I told them they need to bring floaties.
 There’s just no other way to enjoy the lake otherwise!

-That night, Darrel and I waited for the second half of our party to meet up with us.
-But as it got darker, our doubts about whether or not we would see them come in that night grew greater.
+That night, Darrel and I waited for the second half of our party to meet up with us at Susie Lake.
+As it got darker however, our doubts about whether or not they would arrive that night grew greater.
 At around 11:30 pm, Darrel and I set up a little rock pile/arrow in the middle of our camp to signify where we were situated, and went to bed.
 Suddenly, about 10 minutes later, ALL four of them showed up, tired and bewildered.
 But hey, they made it!
 As I had feared, they got lost on a switchback around the 2 mile mark of the hike in (people tend to go straight and over the trail because it looks like the trail continues to the right, instead of doing the switchback and heading back on the trail towards the left).

-Lesson to all hikers: if there’s stones or branches over the path, that means don’t cross it/it’s not the right trail.
-This lesson was reinforced quite well during a camping trip to Mono Lake (that story for another day!)
+Lesson to all hikers: if there are stones or branches deliberately spread over a path, that usually means do not cross it / it’s not the right trail.
+This lesson was quite evident during a camping trip near Mono Lake (that story for another day!)

 DAY 3: Lake Aloha and Jabu

 After breakfast, we all packed up and headed towards Lake Aloha, my favorite Deso playground.
-It’s a beautiful hike!
+It’s such a beautiful hike.

 Lake Aloha is my favorite lake.
-It’s about 3 miles long and is dotted with tons of granite islands all over the place.
+It’s about 3 miles long and is dotted with tons of granite islands all over.
 Talk about a swimmer’s paradise!
-I also see people fishing here from time to time, although I’ve only seen ONE fish in that lake – ever.
+I also see people fishing here from time to time, although I’ve only seen ONE fish in that lake, like – ever.

-We spent most of the day just relaxing, since the 11 pm team was tired from the hectic night hike in the day before.
-A few of our group members couldn’t swim very well, so the floaties were brought with us on the trip.
+We spent most of the day just relaxing since the 11 pm team was tired from the hectic night hike the day before.
+The floaties were put to great use by a few of our group members that couldn’t swim very well.

 We also played a little bit of “squid disk” (see below).